 Whether a comfortable retirement, launching a business, putting kids through college or buying a new home, you’ll need to translate those dreams into savings goals to make them a reality.

 Setting concrete goals also helps motivate you, making saving easier.
 So, name those savings goals and set up automatic transfers from your paycheck to a high-yield savings account or retirement account.
 That way, you’ll never see the money or miss it.
 You’ll find high-yield savings accounts in our Solutions Center.

 Keep increasing the percentage you send from your paycheck to savings.
 When you get a bonus or a gift of cash, divert at least a fat chunk of it into savings, too.

 Well, duh, you say.
 But it’s not as obvious as it seems.
 When you spend less than you earn, you can save.
 If you spend everything you’ve got, you can’t save.
 And with no savings, it is nearly impossible to get ahead.

 The solution is simple, but it’s not easy: Stop spending money you don’t have.

 Again, a program like YNAB makes this easier.
-It can automatically generate a variety of reports — including an income-versus-expenses report that can tell you in real time whether your income for the month is currently greater or less than the expenses you’ve racked up in the same month.
+It automatically generates a variety of reports — including an income-versus-expenses report that tells in real time if your income this month is greater or less than your monthly expenses.